Friday, January 2, 2009

 Shadow Cowards?

-Ill-informed comments and vilification of my book, 'Breaking Free of Nehru', by the blog, 'Shadow Warrior
+Ill-informed comments and vilification of my book, 'Breaking Free of Nehru', by the blog, 'Shadow Warrior' and their fear of reasoned discussion

 The blog named 'Shadow Warrior' (allegedly a 'Hindu Nationalist Perspective', whatever that means - for all nationalism is reflected through a social contract, evidenced in the Constitution of that nation, which in India's case is secular nationhood) posted some comments on my book, Breaking Free of Nehru.